Tests¶

 assert_error(_bf_printer_msg_new(&msg));

-This module also defines convenience function to simulate a runtime environment such as creating a temporary file to marsh the daemon into.
+This module also defines convenience function to simulate a runtime environment such as creating a temporary file to serialize the daemon into.

 Defines